2009/09/05

 After unmasking all of the password, place it back in so the owner is none the wiser.

 Given the above, I would suggest always using the Passcode Lock feature to prevent a 3rd party from unmasking your passwords.
-Also it would be nice if Apple fixes this in the next software release.
+Also it would be nice if Apple fixes this in the next software release. (note: they did fix the issue!)

 2009/06/19